Explainer

-This article explains the complete process — from archers drawing their bows to the moment the two-digit result is announced — in plain, simple language.
+This article walks through the complete process, from archers drawing their bows to the moment the two-digit result is announced, in plain, simple language.

 Shillong Teer takes place at the historic Polo Ground in Shillong, the capital of Meghalaya.
 It is organized and regulated by the Khasi Hills Archery Sports Association (KHASA), a licensed body that has been running this game for decades.
 The game is legal under the Meghalaya Amusements and Participation Tax (Amendment) Act.